SJin765/class_AI4dl/README.md

 author: SJ

 ### Folders
-- week[1-16]: exercise notebook
+- week[1-16]: exercise notebook for each week
-- practice: random practice codes
-- etc: anything